Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/sample_azure_iot_pnp/README.md

 ## Sample configuration for only Analog Sensors

 * the sample needs to be configured for only 2 Analog sensors, use the below schematic for connections, and the following instructions for changes in the [sample_freertos_verified_telemetry_init.c](sample_freertos_verified_telemetry_init.c) file.
+* to modify preexisting Hardware Definitions refer [Modifying ADC, GPIO, Hardware Definitions of sample and new sensors](#modifying-adc-gpio-hardware-definitions-of-sample-and-new-sensors).

 * ESP32 Connections